TUD-CityAI-Lab/cityai-projects/master-projects/index.md

 - Knowledge of the domain of application, such as travel behaviour, transport system, etc.
 - Relevant programming skills (e.g. Python, R, Matlab)

-The table below provides a general overview of topics that fit with the CityAI Lab.
+The table below provides an overview of topics that would generally fit within the research at the CityAI Lab.

 <table class="table table-striped">
   <thead>